 The Dewesoft Orbit Waveform Graph presents time domain data from each of the sensors used within a constant timespan, along with a clear indication of the zero pulses, allowing the user to observe the start and stop of each period.

-The Orbit Waveform Graph is a dedicated visual control for use with the Orbit Analysis module and its corresponding time waveform output channel.
+Together with the Orbit plot and the Polar plot widgets, the Orbit Waveform Graph is a dedicated visual control for use with the Orbit Analysis application module.
+The Orbit waveform graph should be used to visualize related time waveform output channels from the Orbit analysis module.
 Upon addding the Orbit Waveform, the left side settings tab will appear as shown below:

 Orbit Waveform - control properties

 For detailed information about Control properties: grouping, number of column, Add / Remove, transparency visit the Instrument appearance section of this manual.

 This section of the settings tab toggles options of how data is shown on the graph, with the following options available: * History Type: The user selects data span to be defined in Revolutions or Time * Revolutions/Time: depending on the selection in the above dropdown (History type), this input field allows the user to input the desired time span or number of revolutions to be displayed on the Orbit Waveform Graph * Revolutions display mode: when Revolutions is selected as the History type, this dropdown will appear and the user can select the desired quantity to be shown on the X axis: Revolution count, Angle or Time are available * Tick type: user selects between Automatic or Manual Tick definition.
 If Manual is selected, the number of field is specified through a dedicated Number of Ticks input field that appears as shown below:

 Scaling of the Orbit Waveform Graph

 As the Orbit Waveform Graph represents time data, the scale and autoscale behavior are aligned with the Recorder widget: